A supermartingale argument for characterizing the Functional Hill process weak law for small parameters: Introduction

 The problem of finding the asymptotic distribution of (\ref{hft}) in the Weibull domain when $0<\tau \leq 1/2$ has not been investigated.
 In this manuscript, we take a supermartingale approach to obtain the limiting distribution of the generalized Hill statistics given in (\ref{hft}) in the said domain.
 The supermartingale approach was motivated by the fact that under condition $A(2,f)< \infty$, (\ref{hf1}), when properly centered and scaled can be written as a sum of dependent random variables.
 With that approach and a complete characterization of the process

-we were able to find the asymptotic distribution of (\ref{hf1}) and (\ref{hft}) for $0 < \tau < 1/2$.
+we were able to find the asymptotic distribution of (\ref{hf1}) and (\ref{hft}) for $0 < \tau < 1/2$.\\

 The manuscript will proceed as follow.
 In Section \ref{sec2}, we study a special process based on a sequence of iid unit exponential rvs whose limiting distribution will be found via martingale techniques.
 Section \ref{sec3} is devoted to the application of the results of section \ref{sec2} to our problem.
 The results of a simulation study are presented in section \ref{sec4} along with some results pertaining to statistical tests in the extreme value domains.
-The manuscript will conclude with an appendix and a discussion sections.
+The manuscript will conclude with a discussion section and an appendix.